-How to Recapture IT Spendingreallocating non-value creating IT spend to efforts creating tangible business value.
+The first article in this series about safeguarding IT budgets shared an approach to protecting IT budgets by reallocating non-value creating IT spend to efforts creating tangible business value.
 While that approach can protect or even expand IT budgets, it may not be enough.
-A second approach -- recapturing non-value creating IT spend -- can also be applied to preserve funding for critical IT services and initiatives that cannot be tied directly to business value.
+A second approach — recapturing non-value creating IT spend — can also be applied to preserve funding for critical IT services and initiatives that cannot be tied directly to business value.

 Many companies view IT spending as an unrecoverable cost, but there may be many opportunities to recapture some of that spending from vendors, suppliers and customers:

 Most companies will have at least one and probably several opportunities to recapture some amount of non value-creating IT spending such as the examples bulleted above.
 The challenge will be not in identifying the opportunities, but exploiting them.
 Depending on the opportunity, IT executives may benefit from soliciting some assistance from other groups within the company using an “enlightened self-interest” approach.

 Many companies have contract managers or even entire contract or vendor management groups that are evaluated and compensated on a combination of success in mitigating vendor or supplier risk and savings achieved for the materials, products and services the company buys.
 Enlisting the assistance of such individuals or groups will be mutually beneficial — IT executives may be able to avoid unpalatable activities like playing hardball with a favored vendor or supplier, and every dollar recovered by contract or vendor management will contribute positively to the metrics on which they are evaluated.